A Meat Stall with the Holy Family Giving Alms (work of art)

 - The scenes in the foreground and background of this painting represent two related ideas.
 The objects in the meat stall are sources of food (nourishment for the human body).
 The depiction of the Holy Family giving alms (donations) to people in need represents a different type of food: nourishment for the human soul.

 - The NCMA Conservation Department used infrared technology to examine this painting.
 They found the artist’s sketch under layers of paint.
 They also saw the changes he made when he painted over his sketch.
-These findings show that this is the artist’s original painting.
+These findings show that, of the many versions of this subject by Aertsen, this is the original.

 This still life painting features a large display of meat products.
 In the background the Holy Family is shown giving donations to people in need.
 There are two fish (in the shape of a cross) depicted in front of the Holy Family.
 The fish point toward the figures in the background.
 In 16th-century Dutch culture, fish was an important food source during holy seasons when eating meat was not allowed by the Church.